 If your story is coming in short on word count, it probably means you're doing too much telling and not enough showing.
 Find the moments in your story that need to be slowed down, and then get in there and add details.

 Don't just tell us the character crossed the busy street in the rain.
-Show us the raindrops hitting their skin, and how they dodged yellow taxi splashing water up from the puddles in the dirty gutter.
+Show us the raindrops hitting their skin, and how they dodged a yellow taxi splashing water up from the puddles in the dirty gutter.

 2. Add Sub-Plots